cpbotha/cpbotha.github.io/content/posts/2018-02-04-weekly-head-voices-130-2-direct-experience-dopamine.md

   * I ran 95km in January, which is nicely on target for my modest 2018 goal.
 Although January was a long month, and Winter Is Coming (And Then We Run Much Less Often), I am mildly optimistic that I might be able to keep it up.
   * [Python type hinting][10] is brilliant.
 I have started using it much more often, but I only recently discovered how to specify a type which can have a value or None, an often-occurring pattern:

 <pre class="src src-python"><span style="color: #0000ff;">from</span> typing <span style="color: #0000ff;">import</span> Optional, Tuple
 <span style="color: #0000ff;">def</span> <span style="color: #006699;">get_preview_filename</span><span style="color: #707183;">(</span>attachment: Attachment<span style="color: #707183;">)</span> -&gt; Tuple<span style="color: #707183;">[</span>Optional<span style="color: #7388d6;">[</span><span style="color: #006fe0;">str</span><span style="color: #7388d6;">]</span>, Optional<span style="color: #7388d6;">[</span><span style="color: #006fe0;">str</span><span style="color: #7388d6;">]</span><span style="color: #707183;">]</span>:
     <span style="color: #0000ff;">pass</span>
 </pre>

   * On Wednesday, January 31, GOU #3 had her first real (play) school day, that is, without any of us present at least for a while.
-We&#8217;re taking it as gradually as possible, but it must be pretty intense when you&#8217;re that young (but old enough to talk, more or less) and all of a sudden you notice that you&#8217;re all alone with all those other little human beings, none of which are the family members you&#8217;re usually surrounded with.
+We’re taking it as gradually as possible, but it must be pretty intense when you’re that young (but old enough to talk, more or less) and all of a sudden you notice that you’re all alone with all those other little human beings, none of which are the family members you’re usually surrounded with.

 # The End